LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 Tool Outputs
 ============

-Below is a selection of outputs generated from the example data search given in figures :ref:`figArcGISUI` and :ref:`figUIAnn`.
+Below is a selection of outputs generated from the example data search given in figures :numref:`figArcGISUI` and :numref:`figUIAnn`.
 These examples were generated using the ArcGIS tool, and the GIS output from the MapInfo tool has a slightly different format.
 The tabular data, however, is the same for both implementations of the tool [Andy you might want to include the visuals from the MapInfo implementation].

-When the process finishes, the GIS output is presented within the GIS interface (:ref:`figArcOutputAnn`).
+When the process finishes, the GIS output is presented within the GIS interface (:numref:`figArcOutputAnn`).
 Note the output layers are presented in a logical format and their names refer back to the search reference number.
 The symbology of the layers is customised, as is the labelling applied to each output layer.
 The buffer that was used for the analysis is also included in the output.
 Only layers for which a feature was found within the search radius will be included in the output.

 .. _figArcOutputAnn: